Customer Relationship Marketing (CRM)

 By connecting your MA tool to social media channels where your customers are, you can send them targeted messages.
 Whether it’s via advertising or messaging.
 Reaching them on channels that they’re comfortable on helps them connect and engage with your brand more.

-CRM and Email Marketing
+Customer Relationship Marketing and Email Marketing

 Email is the cornerstone of Good Relationship Marketing.
 These two combined are a natural fit.
 If you get your target audience and want to keep them, you have to develop a relationship with them.
 And you can get that through email marketing.

 It is the most powerful marketing tool you have for encouraging habitual online interactions with your brand.
 It gives you the power to reach your customers in one place that people visit every day – their inbox.
 Anyone who takes the step of signing up for your email list actually wants a relationship with your company.
-That makes them the most valuable customers you have.

 The research backs it up: